AI Security Guide

 9.4 Red Team Exercises and Penetration Testing

-Regular adversarial exercises simulate real-world attack scenarios to validate defense mechanisms and identify vulnerabilities:
+Regular adversarial exercises simulate real-world attack scenarios.
+To validate defense mechanisms.
+To identify vulnerabilities.

 Section 10: Governance, Transparency, and Trust